Thousands eye up move to NZ after US Supreme Court decision

 Thousands of Americans have visited New Zealand immigration websites in the wake of the Supreme Court's controversial decision on abortion law.

-The Supreme Court struck down the Rode v Wade decision overturning a 50-year-old decision that legalised abortion on a federal basis, meaning that individual states are now able to ban the procedure.
+The Supreme Court struck down the Roe v Wade decision overturning a 50-year-old decision that legalised abortion on a federal basis, meaning that individual states are now able to ban the procedure.

 Since then, one of the two main government websites has recorded a 443 per cent increase in visits from the United States.